beginning of content

 Dietary fibre in a plant-based diet increases the 'good' bacteria in your bowel.
 This can:

-How can I meet my nutritional needs with a vegetarian diet?
+How can I meet my nutritional needs with a vegetarian or vegan diet?

 A well-planned vegetarian diet that includes a variety of plant-based foods can meet your nutritional needs.
 This includes foods from the 5 food groups.
 However, some nutrients may need special attention.

-A vegan diet requires extra care to ensure your body gets adequate nutrients — particularly in the case of children's diets.
+A vegan diet requires extra care to ensure your body gets enough nutrients — particularly in the case of children's diets.

 Here's how you can get enough protein, calcium, iron and other nutrients on a vegetarian or vegan diet.